castamarc1/PowerAutomateUsers/README.md

 - https://docs.microsoft.com/en-us/connectors/excelonlinebusiness/

 ## How to install
-Follow this steps to import the flow in your environment:
+Follow these steps to import the flow in your environment:

 ### Prerequisites
 1. An AAD account with Global Admin or Power Platform Admin role